Ivory Coast (Côte d'Ivoire)

 The insurance tax rates are reduced by half for insurance of religious buildings.

-The above rates are halved for microinsurance contracts since FY22 Financial Law.
+The above rates are also halved for microinsurance contracts under the FY22 Financial Law.

 Tax on telecommunication companies